-The thermostat [1] changes the amount of LP gas that goes to the burner (See Art01029).
+The thermostat [1] changes the amount of propane gas that goes to the burner (See Art00976).
 This acts as the temperature control of the refrigerator.
 Number 5 is the coldest temperature setting.

-NOTE: This is not an automatic gas control.
-It does not change the flame from high fire to low fire as do other RV refrigerators.
+NOTE: The thermostat is not an automatic gas control.
+It does not automatically change the flame from high fire to low fire as do other RV refrigerators.
 If the cooling load changes, you must manually change the gas control to maintain the same temperature inside the refrigerator.

-When the outside air temperature is less than 50° F, the refrigerator may have a tendency to freeze food at the colder temperature settings.
+When the outside air temperature is less than $50^{\circ}$ F, the refrigerator may have a tendency to freeze food at the colder temperature settings.
 To reduce the tendency to freeze food: